YuboHu/470project/README.md

 # 470project

-This is a eventposting website using django framework
+Quick Activity

+A website for posting and joining public/private events, developed base on django framework.